HSG-AIML/HSG-AIML.github.io/_posts/2020-11-24-Characterization_of_Industrial_Smoke_Plumes_from_Remote_Sensing_Data.markdown

 {% include figure.html
 url="/images/2020-11-24-Characterization_of_Industrial_Smoke_Plumes_from_Remote_Sensing_Data/segmentation_example.png"
 description="Inference examples from our segmentation model.
 For different examples from our test sub-sample (columns), we show the RGB image (top row), a false color image (center row), and the footprint of the ground-truth labels (red areas) and predicted labels (green areas).
-In general, the segmentation model reliably identifies smoke plumes within some restritions." %}
+In general, the segmentation model reliably identifies smoke plumes with few limitations." %}